mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 ![](https://i.imgur.com/UmiWFha.png)
 5. You should see a message "symbolic link created for ..." in the command prompt.
 In Mod Sources, you'll see that the ExampleMod folder now has a little icon similar to desktop shortcuts.
 Now, you can edit ExampleMod and the changes will reflect wherever you cloned this repo to.
 ![](https://i.imgur.com/pHVnAYN.png)
+6. To properly open ExampleMod.csproj, you need to navigate to `C:\Documents\My Games\Terraria\ModLoader\Mod Sources\ExampleMod` and open the ExampleMod.csproj file from File Explorer.
+Opening it from within Visual Studio with `File->Open->Project/Solution...` won't work, it will have the wrong working directory.
+Build ExampleMod once it is open to make sure there are no problems before starting.

 Before you're about to make a contribution, please check [this article](https://github.com/tModLoader/tModLoader/blob/master/CONTRIBUTING.md).
 Thanks in advance.